-If your local bank can’t facilitate a commercial loan with favorable terms, or at all, it could spur you to try commercial (that is, alternative) lenders for the first time.
+If your local bank can’t facilitate a commercial loan with favorable terms, or at all, it could spur you to try commercial (“alternative”) lenders for the first time.
 That’s not a bad thing, it’s just a fact of life in business.
-Commercial lenders fill in the gap where the ubiquitously-advertized banks often cannot due to company policies.
+Commercial lenders fill in the gap where the big banks often cannot due to company policies.
 When faced with this situation, you’ll need to know how to get a commercial loan, as well as the various types available.

 But first, why are commercial lenders different?